iqiyi/dpvs/README.md

 There are some patches for DPDK to support extra features needed by DPVS.
 Apply them if needed.
 For example, there's a patch for DPDK `kni` driver for hardware multicast, apply it if you are to launch `ospfd` on `kni` device.

-> Assuming we are in DPVS root dir and dpdk-stable-18.11.2 is under it, please note it's not mandatory, just for convenience.
+> Assuming we are in DPVS root directory and dpdk-stable-18.11.2 is under it, please note it's not mandatory, just for convenience.

 ```
 $ cd <path-of-dpvs>